Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Basic Hamiltonian Framework and Noise Effects

 \section{Basic Hamiltonian Framework and Noise Effects}

-We study a system in which two bosonic atoms can coherently bind to form a bosonic molecule through the mechanism of Feshbach resonance \cite{AMBEC,AMBEC2,AMBEC3}.
-In this resonance phenomenon, the underlying physics is captured by a two-channel model, comprising an open (or entrance) channel and a closed channel \cite{review}.
+We study a system in which two bosonic atoms can coherently bind to form a bosonic molecule through the mechanism of Feshbach resonance \cite{AMBEC2,AMBEC3}.
+The underlying physics is captured by a two-channel model, comprising an open (or entrance) channel and a closed channel \cite{AMBEC3}.
 When the energy level of the open channel aligns with that of the closed channel, a resonant coupling occurs, allowing two free atoms to form a bound molecular state i.e., a bosonic dimer.
 The energy gap between the A-BEC and the M-BEC is denoted by $\epsilon_b$.
 This resonance condition can be precisely controlled by varying an external magnetic field, effectively tuning the relative energies of the two channels.
-The dynamics of this coupled atom-molecule system governed by the following Hamiltonian: \cite{similar_hamiltonian1,similar_hamiltonian2,similar_hamiltonian3,similar_hamiltonian4}.\\
+The coupled atom–molecule dynamics are governed by the following toy Hamiltonian: \cite{similar_hamiltonian3,similar_hamiltonian4}.\\

-In this framework, $\hat{a}^\dagger$ and $\hat{a}$ denote the creation and annihilation operators for bosonic atoms, respectively, while $\hat{b}^\dagger$ and $\hat{b}$ serve as the corresponding operators for bosonic molecules.
+Here $\hat{a}^\dagger$ and $\hat{a}$ denote the creation and annihilation operators for bosonic atoms, respectively, while $\hat{b}^\dagger$ and $\hat{b}$ serve as the corresponding operators for bosonic molecules.
 The parameters $u_1$ and $u_2$ characterize the interaction strengths between atoms and between molecules, respectively.
 The term $u_3$ accounts for the interaction between atomic and molecular bosons.
-The coupling constant $g$ quantifies the strength of the Feshbach resonance that facilitates the conversion between atomic and molecular states.\\
+The coupling constant $g$ characterizes the strength of the Feshbach resonance responsible for the conversion between atomic and molecular states, where $V$ denotes the quantization volume.
+Here, both the A-BEC and M-BEC are treated as single-mode condensates.
+Eq. (\ref{hamiltonian}) serves as a toy model that captures the essential features of harmonically trapped BECs in the weak-interaction limit, neglecting external trap-induced spatial inhomogeneities and the thermal population of excited states.
+This, in spirit, is similar to using a single field variable (as in Gross–Pitaevskii equation \cite{P-527}) to represent BEC in a trap, that shows decent qualitative matches with experimental data \cite{savage2003bose,albiez2005direct}.
+In an experimental work with double-well BEC in the presence of noise \cite{gati2006primary}, the theoretical modeling has been done using a two-mode BEC, analogous to what we are doing.

-In Sec. \ref{TSM}, we express the system Hamiltonian through the components of the Bloch vector, enabling us to explore the coherent evolution of the system.
-Following this, in Sec. \ref{ito}, we incorporate Gaussian white noise into both the coupling strength and the detuning term.
+In Sec. \ref{TSM}, we present a Bloch vector description of the system, and in Sec. \ref{ito}, the inclusion of Gaussian white noises into both the coupling strength and the detuning term is discussed.